status-im/help.status.im/docs/en/status-communities/leave-a-status-community.md

 There are times when you may not enjoy the conversations in a community, and you can leave it.

+!!! tip
+    If you find yourself overwhelmed by community notifications, there's no need to leave the communities.
+You can [turn off the notifications][configure-community-and-channel-notifications].

 ## What to expect

-- You no longer receive messages from the community.
+- When you leave a community, you stop receiving messages or updates from that community.
-- Status does not notify the community owner and other members of your action.
+- Status does not notify the community owner and other members when you leave.
-- You can join the community again.
+- You can request to join the community again.
+Depending on the community rules, rejoining might require a new approval process or specific tokens.

 ## Leave a Status Community